dangooddd/.dotfiles-hyprland/README.md

 ./install.sh
 ```

-If you want to delete your old config files that was moved to .bak files:
+If you want to delete your old configs that was moved to .bak dirs:
 ```bash
 ./clean.sh
 ```